-More often, you’ll create a Vec<T> with initial values and Rust will infer the type of value you want to store, so you rarely need to do this type annotation.
+More often, you’ll create a Vec<T> with initial values, and Rust will infer the type of value you want to store, so you rarely need to do this type annotation.
 Rust conveniently provides the vec! macro, which will create a new vector that holds the values you give it.
 Listing 8-2 creates a new Vec<i32> that holds the values 1, 2, and 3.
 The integer type is i32 because that’s the default integer type, as we discussed in “Data Types” on page XX.

 let v = vec![1, 2, 3];